Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Numerical tests

 Pointwise errors calculated through \eqref{eq:max-pointwise-error} for discretisations generated through control meshes (c) and (d) are tabulated in Table~\ref{tab:sphere-pointwise-errors} for each wavenumber.
 The approximate number of elements per wavelength is detailed for each case.
 Plots of $|p_t|$ against analytical solutions for $ka=30,40$ with control mesh (c) are shown in Figures~\ref{fig:sphere-mesh-c-k30} and \ref{fig:sphere-mesh-c-k40} respectively (Figure~\ref{fig:sphere-meshcd-results} illustrates results for $ka=10$) and similar plots are also shown for $ka=50,60,80$ for control mesh (d) in Figures~\ref{fig:sphere-mesh-d-k50}, \ref{fig:sphere-mesh-d-k60} and \ref{fig:sphere-mesh-d-k80} respectively.
 Figure~\ref{fig:sphere-real-pressure-surfaceplot-k80} illustrates the real part of the total acoustic pressure on the surface on the sphere for $ka=80$.

 An inspection of total acoustic pressures profiles and maximum pointwise errors for control mesh (c) reveals the expected general trend of increasing errors for increasing wavenumbers.
 Figure~\ref{fig:sphere-mesh-c-k30} indicates a discrepancy between the analytical and numerical potential magnitudes at $\theta=\pi$ which is in fact caused by geometry error (further subdivision refinement of control mesh (c) indicates that the solution has converged).
-For $ka=40$ large errors are encountered ($\sim9\%$ maximum pointwise error) and the discretisation is deemed insufficiently fine.
-The more refined basis generated through control mesh (d) allows for much higher wavenumbers and it is found that for wavenumbers up to $ka=60$ low errors are obtained with maximum pointwise errors less than $2\%$.
-For $ka=80$ we find that the maximum wavenumber for control mesh (d) is reached but remark that even for this relatively high wavenumber a maximum pointwise error of $\sim 4\%$ is seen.
+For $ka=40$ large errors are encountered ( $\sim8.5\%$ maximum pointwise error) and the discretisation is deemed insufficiently fine.
+The more refined basis generated through control mesh (d) allows for much higher wavenumbers and it is found that for wavenumbers up to $ka=60$ low errors are obtained with maximum pointwise errors less than $2.1\%$.
+For $ka=80$ we find that the maximum wavenumber for control mesh (d) is reached but remark that even for this relatively high wavenumber a maximum pointwise error of $\sim 5.5\%$ is seen.
 Based on the present results we advise a conservative estimate of six elements per wavelength using a Loop subdivision discretisation to obtain maximum pointwise errors less than $5\%$.
+The guidance of six elements per wavelength is in agreement with the study of \cite{marburg2002six}.